-Michael Koffler (founder of Rebecca School) noticed that children diagnosed on the autistic spectrum were underserved in New York.
-He set out to build a school age program for children on the spectrum.
-In the spring of 2004, he approached Tina McCourt (who at the time was the Program Director at the Early Intervention Center of Brooklyn) and asked if she wanted to be involved.
-Tina had extensive experience with DIR® and had been attending trainings since 1994.
+Rebecca School was created to address the needs of children diagnosed with autism spectrum disorders who were underserved in New York.
+Tina McCourt was chosen as Program Director, having had extensive experience with DIR®/Floortime™, attending trainings since 1994.
 She had a strong belief that a relationship-based approach was the best way to serve and help children diagnosed on the spectrum relate and communicate.
-Michael agreed and they set out to design a building and a program that would fully integrate the DIR® model.
+The program at Rebecca School would fully integrate the DIR® model.

 In the spring of 2006, Gil and Tina began to interview and hire staff, perform assessments and place children in classrooms.
 The school opened in September 2006 with 48 students and 53 staff members.
 Since then the student population has more than doubled and continues to grow each year.